andrewbolster/nical/README.md

 NICal
 ==============

-A calendar using for NI's interesting events.
+A calendar for NI's interesting events.
 Built with [FullCalendar](http://arshaw.com/fullcalendar)

 ## Requirements

 Only Flask, Foundation framework is included.

+Currently set up on a [DigitalOcean](http://digitalocean.com) Droplet with post-commit hook for rapid rollout

+## Caveat

+I am not a web developer and I'm not a designer.

+This was built at [Farset Labs](http://farsetlabs.org.uk) as part of a "Innovation Hackathon"

 ## Get Added